On Limits on the Provable Consequences of Quantum Pseudorandomness

 \subsection{Our results}

-We provide negative evidence for the above questions, by presenting new oracle worlds\footnote{This direction was initiated in \cite{C:ImpRud88}.} where one primitive exists but the other is unlikely to exist or at least hard to construct.
-More precisely, we prove the non-existence of the primitives under some assumptions, or with some natural structure.
+We provide negative evidence for the above questions by presenting new oracle worlds where one primitive exists, but the other does not exist, or at least is hard to construct, by showing that some natural constructions are insecure.
 Our results suggest that quantum pseudorandomness could behave fairly differently from classical pseudorandomness.

-Most of our conditional separations, except for the length extension of PRSGs, can be extended to the unconditional separation if we can prove some relevant conjectures.
-This exhibits the technical difficulties in handling ancillary registers, adaptive queries, and negligible errors in constructions.
-We highlight these new problems in the technical overview section (\cref{sec:overview}), which might be of independent interest.

-\paragraph{Common Haar function-like state model.} All of our separations are based on variants of the common Haar function-like state (CHFS) oracles where for each input $x\in \bit^*$ the oracle outputs a Haar random state $\ket{\phi_x}$ of length $\ell(|x|)$ where $|x|$ is the bit-length of $x$.
+\paragraph{Common Haar function-like state model.} All of our separations are based on variants of the common Haar function-like state (CHFS) oracles where for each input $x\in \bit^*$ the oracle outputs a Haar\footnote{We sometimes choose the oracles from its sub-distribution, but we stick to use the name CHFS oracles for simplicity.} random state $\ket{\phi_x}$ of length $\ell(|x|)$ where $|x|$ is the bit-length of $x$.
 Note that this is an isometry.
 We also consider the unitary variants that instantiate this oracle.